Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/nJz8njy.jpg)

 Next up was the internals.
 Here you can see the OBSF-24 Blues and the cables I spliced together to connect the buttons to the Arduino.

+Edit : Do note, I used to use the Arduino Mega 2560 seen here, and solder spliced wires for the buttons.
+I reccomend not doing this though, and instead using an Arduino Micro like the one linked in the part list.
+I will update the wiring schematic below to show the difference, its pretty similar though.

+The reason to pick the Micro instead is that it can work as a controller on PC without a Gamecube Controller to USB adapter.
+The Mega2560 cannot.
+Also, just soldering the button wires to the board is a lot easier IMO then solder splicing wires.

+Message me if you have any questions about the Arduino Micro.

 Custom wire process:
 * Bought a pack of 10 double ended cables with .110" QDC's and cut them in half